periwinklepreacher/obtuse-octo-guacamole/README.md

 | **login.ini** | Two line file.
 First line is VPN username, and second line is VPN password. |
 | **pia-clientid.ini** | Unique string composed of letters and numbers.
 Can be generated using the following commands: <code>head -n 100 /dev/urandom &#124; md5sum &#124; tr -d " -"</code> |

-**rtorrent XMLRPC (the following file should be renamed to rtrpc, made executable, and created in /usr/bin)**
+**rtorrent XMLRPC (the following file should be renamed to rtrpc, made executable, and copied to /usr/bin)**

 | file | description |
 |------|-------------|